TomaszPierzchala/microservices-demo/README.md

 # microservices-demo

 This is a copy/fork of Paul Chapman's repository [microservices-demo](https://github.com/paulc4/microservices-demo) with some, this time mine exstensions :smirk:

-1. Creating a new account (MVC in Web Service added by now)
+1. Creating a new account (with validation annotation @AccountNonExist, checking if an account number is free)

+2. Showing list of all acounts (sorted DESC) - for security reason, never do it at PROD.

+##

 Demo application goes with  great :thumbsup: Paul's [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.